-- ▼ FULL NETWORK VISIBILITY Supports all IP traffic monitoring technologies: packet sniffing, NetFlow version 5,7 and 9; sFlow version 4 and 5; IPFIX and SNMP - COMPREHENSIVE DDOS DETECTION Leverages an innovative traffic anomaly detection engine that quickly detects volumetric attacks by profiling the online behavior of users and by comparing over 130 live traffic parameters against user-defined thresholds - ✓ ON-PREMISE DDOS MITIGATION Protects networks by using BGP blackhole routing or FlowSpec; protects services by detecting and cleaning malicious traffic on packet-scrubbing servers deployed in-line or out-of-line - ✓ FAST, SCALABLE & ROBUST Designed to run on commodity server hardware by leveraging high-speed packet capturing technologies such as Myricom Sniffer10G, PF\RING Vanilla, PF\RING Zero Copy and Netmap.
-Can run as a cluster with its software components distributed across multiple servers - ✓ POWERFUL REACTION TOOLS Executes predefined actions that automate the responses to attacks: sends notification emails, announces prefixes in BGP, generates SNMP traps, modifies ACLs, and runs scripts that have access via an easy-to-use API to hundreds of internal parameters - ✓ DETAILED FORENSICS Samples of packets and flows are captured for forensic investigation during each attack.
-Detailed attack reports can be emailed to you, affected customers or the attacker's ISP - ✓ ADVANCED WEB CONSOLE Consolidated management and reporting through a multi-tenant, interactive and highly-configurable web portal with customizable dashboards, user roles, and remote authentication - ✓ PACKET SNIFFER A distributed packet sniffer that saves packet dumps from different network entry points.

-View packet details in a Wireshark-like web interface - ✓ FLOW COLLECTOR A fully featured NetFlow, sFlow, and IPFIX Analyzer and Collector that saves flows in a compressed format for long term storage.
+- ▼ FULL NETWORK VISIBILITY Supports all major IP traffic monitoring technologies: packet sniffing, NetFlow version 5,7 and 9; sFlow version 4 and 5; IPFIX and SNMP - ✓ COMPREHENSIVE DDOS DETECTION Leverages an innovative traffic anomaly detection engine that quickly detects volumetric attacks by profiling the online behavior of users and by comparing over 130 live traffic parameters against user-defined thresholds - ✓ ON-PREMISE DDOS MITIGATION Protects networks by using BGP blackhole routing or FlowSpec; protects services by detecting and cleaning malicious traffic on packet-scrubbing servers deployed in-line or out-of-line - ✓ FAST, SCALABLE & ROBUST Designed to run on commodity server hardware by leveraging high-speed packet capturing technologies such as DPDK, Myricom Sniffer10G, PF_RING Vanilla, PF_RING Zero Copy and Netmap.
+Can run as a cluster with its software components distributed across multiple servers - ✓ POWERFUL REACTION TOOLS Executes predefined actions which automate the reaction to attacks: sends notification emails, announces prefixes in BGP, generates SNMP traps, modifies ACLs, and runs scripts that have access to hundreds of internal parameters via an easy-to-use API - ✓ DETAILED FORENSICS Captures samples of packets and saves flows for forensic investigation during each attack.
+Detailed attack reports can be emailed to you, affected customer or the attacker's ISP - ✓ MULTI-TENANT WEB CONSOLE Provides consolidated management and reporting through a highlyconfigurable web portal with customizable dashboards, user roles, and remote authentication - ✔ PACKET SNIFFER Saves packet dumps using a distributed packet sniffer that can be deployed on different network entry points.
+Displays packet details in a Wireshark-like web interface - ▼ FLOW COLLECTOR Contains a fully-featured NetFlow, sFlow, and IPFIX collector that saves flow data in a compressed format for long term storage.
 Flows can easily be searched, filtered, sorted, and exported - COMPLEX ANALYTICS Generates complex reports with aggregated data for hosts, departments, interfaces, applications, ports, protocols, countries, autonomous systems, and more

 - ▼ REAL-TIME REPORTING Bandwidth graphs are animated and have a short-term accuracy of just 5 seconds - ✓ HISTORICAL REPORTING You can view reports from the last 5 seconds to the last 10 years by selecting any custom time period.
-Bandwidth histograms contain 95th-percentile values for burstable billing - ✓ SCHEDULED REPORTING Any report can be generated automatically and emailed to interested parties at preconfigured intervals of time - COMPLETE REST API All configurations and collected data can be easily queried and referenced via a fully-featured RESTful API which exposes hundreds of internal parameters, anomaly data, graphs and tops - ▼ THE LOWEST TCO The most affordable on-premise DDoS detection and protection solution on the market
+Bandwidth histograms contain 95th-percentile values for burstable billing - ✓ SCHEDULED REPORTING Generates PDF and HTML reports and sends them automatically by email to the interested parties at preconfigured intervals of time - ✓ COMPLETE REST API All configurations and collected data can be easily queried and referenced via a fullyfeatured RESTful API which exposes hundreds of internal parameters, anomaly data, graphs and tops - ✓ THE LOWEST TCO It is the most affordable on-premise DDoS detection and mitigation software solution on the market

-All configurations are stored in a SQL database that is easy to backup and restore.
+All configurations are stored in an SQL database that is easy to backup and restore.